mariesophiet/master_thesis/docs/developer_information/dependency_libraries.md

 > **Note:** These versions are used by default unless the `--latest-dependency-versions` flag is explicitly set during setup.

-For installation instructions, see the [Installation Instructions](../README.md#installation-instructions).
+For installation instructions, see the [Installation Instructions](../README.md#installation-instructions) section in the main README.